 Notwithstanding the aforementioned Canadian battery recycling sector progress, it is not clear that the federal government November 3, 2022 Fall Economic Statement 30% refundable Investment Tax Credit for zero-emission vehicle technologies is as generous as the cumulative support under the U.S. inflation Reduction Act and the Bipartisan Infrastructure Law.
 Refer to the U.S. segment of this piece.

 With its incrementally stringent regulations necessitating a rapid and massive transition to zero-emission vehicles, China has at least a 5 year advance over the rest of the world on EVs.

-In 2021 alone, EV sales in China reached 3.3 million and accounted for 22% of the light duty vehicle 2022 market up until April.
-Should present trends continue, China may achieve battery electric vehicle (fully electric) sales representing up to 100% of new vehicle sales by 2025.
+In 2022 alone, EV sales in China accounted for 29% of the light duty vehicle 2022 market up until September.
+Should present trends continue, China may achieve battery electric vehicle (fully electric) sales representing 80% to 100% of new vehicle sales by 2025.
 This is in addition to the over 400,000 electric buses plus commercial EVs currently on Chinese roads.